 Wake for Warriors is a 501 (C) 3 non-profit founded in 2012 by veterans to serve veterans.
 Our focus has, and always will be, on connecting with our riders.
 We share in their struggles and celebrate victories on and off the water.
-WFW is guided by combat veterans that understand the value of camaraderie without the hype, marketing or fanfare.
+WFW is guided by combat veterans that understand the value of camaraderie.

 After sustaining injuries from a combat training exercise in 2016, Tyler was left paralyzed from the chest down.
 He spent 5 months hospitalized and in rehabilitation and struggled accepting his new way of life.
 Tyler participated in his first WFW event in 2018.
 "The independence, comradery, and freedom I felt after that weekend changed my life.
 I wanted to share that experience with other people facing similar challenges.

-Tyler has coached and driven boats at several events.
+Tyler now coaches and drives during several events each year.
 He also has competed in the Nautique Wakesurf Nationals and The Nautique Wakesurf Masters competitions

 On April 6, 2011, Tony was on his second deployment when he lost both of his legs and sustained severe injuries to his right arm after a bomb exploded in Southern Afghanistan, the day after the birth of his first child.
 Tony was on a mission to clear abandoned compounds when he saw wires indicative of an improvised explosive device (IED) and started moving his teammates out of the area.

-Tony was the first Wake for Warriors rider in 2013 and is instrumental in creating the core values and principals that guide our organization today.
+Tony was the first Wake for Warriors rider in 2013 and has been instrumental in creating the core values and principals that guide our organization today.

 Chris began his 22-year United States Navy career as a P-3C Pilot/Mission Commander aboard NAS Barbers Point, Hawaii.
 During his three overseas deployments, he conducted post-Desert Storm operations and extensive anti-submarine/anti-surface warfare missions around the globe.
 He also spent extensive time with DESRON 7 aboard the USS Constellation (CV-64), over 15 years as a Navy Instructor Pilot on various Navy aircraft and finished his career as the Commanding Officer of Operational Support Unit 0355 in Orlando, Florida.